GEOS-DEV/GEOS/src/docs/sphinx/buildGuide/Index.rst

 Build Guide
 ###############################################################################

-Welcome to the GEOSX build guide.
+Welcome to the GEOS build guide.

 .. toctree::
    :maxdepth: 1